SergoVashakmadze/DipBuyer/README.md

 - **Learning Resources**: Educational content for financial literacy and investment knowledge

 ## Technologies Used
+- **Coinbase AgentKid was used as a foundation for the development work.
 - **Frontend**: Next.js 13+ (App Router), React, TypeScript, Tailwind CSS
 - **UI Components**: shadcn/ui component library
 - **Charts**: Recharts for portfolio visualization